zkoss/zkessentials-book/user_interface_and_layout/build_the_view.md

-#Build the View
+# Build the View
-Building the View in ZK is basically creating components, and there are two ways to do it:
+Building the view in ZK is basically creating components, and there are two ways to do it:
 * **ZUL** (XML-based, declarative) approach.
 * **Java** (programmatic)